tokio-rs/website/content/blog/2019-10-scheduler.md

 in the searching state (see previous section).
 When a worker is notified, it is immediately transitioned to the searching state.
-When a processor in the searching state finds new tasks, it will first transition out of the searching state, then attempt another processor.
+When a processor in the searching state finds new tasks, it will first transition out of the searching state, then notify another processor.

-This logic has the effect of throttling the rate at which processors work up.
+This logic has the effect of throttling the rate at which processors wake up.
 If a batch of tasks is scheduled at once (for example, when `epoll` is polled for socket readiness), the first one will result in notifying a processor.
 That processor is now in the searching state.
 The rest of the scheduled tasks in the